surveyjs/surveyjs-wordpress/readme.txt

 == Description ==

 Easy to use, drag & drop Survey Builder with myriad options.
-It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Builder (Editor)](https://surveyjs.io/Overview/Builder/) TODO LINKS.
+It is based on popular in JavaScript developer community [SurveyJS Library](https://surveyjs.io/Overview/Library/) and [Builder (Editor)](https://surveyjs.io/Survey/Builder/).

 *Main features:*
 * It has 15 elements (questions and panels) from simple inputs like text and dropdown to Panel containers and dynamic matrix (table), that allows to build you complex forms.